GFA-spec/GFA-spec/GFA2.md

 ![Illustration of position and edge definitions](images/GFA2.Fig1.png)

-Special codes could be adopted for dovetail and containment relationships but the thought is there is no particular reason to do so, the use of the $ sentinel for terminal positions makes their identification simple both algorithmically and visually, and the more general scenario allows interesting possibilities.
-For example, one might have two haplotype bubbles shown in the “Before” picture below, and then in a next phase choose a path through the bubbles as the primary “contig”, and then capture the two bubble alternatives as a vertex linked with generalized edges shown in the “After” picture.
-Note carefully that you need a generalized edge to capture the attachment of the two haplotype bubbles in the “After” picture.
+Special codes _could_ be adopted for dovetail and containment relationships but the thought is there is no particular reason to do so: the use of the $ sentinel for terminal positions makes their identification easy both algorithmically and visually, and the more general treatment allows interesting possibilities.
+For example, one might have two haplotype bubbles shown in the “Before” panel below, and then in a following phase chooses a path through the bubbles as the primary “contig”, and then capture the two bubble alternatives each as a vertex linked with generalized edges shown in the “After” panel.
+Note carefully that a generalized edge is necessary to capture the attachment of the two haplotype bubbles in the “After” panel.

 ![Example of utility of general edges](images/GFA2.Fig2.png)